-Also known as Lorong Ah Soo Market, Hainanese Village Food Centre is one of the many reasons that make me proud to be a Kovan kid.
+Also known as Lorong Ah Soo Market, Hainanese Village Food Centre is one of the best hawker centres in the North-East.
 This hawker centre sits about a kilometre away from Kovan Market and, just like the latter, houses cheap and good food including duck rice, fried carrot cake sticks, and lor mee.
-When you’re there, look out for these noteworthy stalls, some of which serve hawker eats at prices as low as $2.50!
+If you’re unable to settle on a stall to try, then our best Hainanese Village Food Centre Stalls listicle will come in handy!

 Unit number: #02-51